gh-andre/KeePassFont/README.md

-consistent, so if the app is built for the display scaled at 150%, then running this app on a primary display scaled at 200% will compute all multi-line text boxes, such as those in the _Change Master Key_ form, will be computed to grow by 50%, even though the form will not be, so the text in those text boxes will be rendered as if the form is 50% wider and the middle part of it will not be visible.
+consistent, so if the app is built for the display scaled at 150%, then running this app on a primary display scaled at 200% will compute all multi-line text boxes, such as those in the _Change Master Key_ form, to grow by 50%, even though the form will not be, so the text in those text boxes will be rendered as if the form is 50% wider and the middle part of it will not be visible.

 This means that at the time of this writing, you would need to run KeePass built from this repository on the exact same display scaling